When it comes to high-performance blenders, one of the first brands that come to mind is the Vitamix.

 This is also is a useful feature to have for restaurant owners who are looking for a tool that can make recipes like soup with a level of consistency expected by their customers.

 Another thing to consider when buying budget blenders is the length of the warranty.
 For brands like Nutribullet and Ninja only have a one year warranty.
 The good news is Amazon offers extended warranties to all of these brands if you want more peace of mind.

 Early generation Oster blenders always had one of those heavy glass jars that weigh like a small dumbbell.
 And while these glass jars resist heat well, the weight can put a strain on your wrist and hands.

 Thanks to advancements in technology their newer blenders now have lighter pitchers made from BPA-free plastic.

-The Oster Versa represents a new new generation of Oster Blenders that come with plastic pitchers.
+The Oster Versa represents a new generation of Oster Blenders that come with plastic pitchers.

 Variable speed is available through a big knob at the middle.
-The 3 pre-programmed settings that offer hands-free convenience for making smoothies, soup or dips.
+It has 3 pre-programmed settings that offer hands-free convenience for making smoothies, soup, or dips.